tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 const list123 = cons(1, cons(2, cons(3, null)));
 ```

-The data element, and the reference to the next node in the list are stored in the closure returned by the cons function.
+The data element, and the reference to the next node in the list are stored in the closure returned by the ```cons``` function.
 Created like this, the only side-effect of growing the list is creation of new cons closures.
 Mutation of more complex structures such as trees can be managed in a similarly ‘pure’ way, and surprisingly efficiently, as we will see later in this course.

-So cons is a function that takes two parameters (head and rest), and returns a function that itself takes a function (selector) as argument.
-The selector function is then applied to head and rest.
+So cons is a function that takes two parameters (```head``` and ```rest```), and returns a function that itself takes a function (selector) as argument.
+The selector function is then applied to ```head``` and ```rest```.
 What might the selector function be and how do we apply it to a list element?
-Well we don’t exactly apply it ourselves, we give it to the closure returned by the cons function and it applies it for us.
+Well we don’t exactly apply it ourselves, we give it to the closure returned by the ```cons``` function and it applies it for us.
 There are the two selectors we need to work with the list:

 ```javascript
 const